placeforyiming/IROS21-FIDNet-SemanticKITTI/README.md

 This checkpoint achieves 58.8 mIOU on the validation set.

 ## Train from the scatch
-The default settings should can give a good result.
-The performance may has one or two points difference due to the randomness.
+The default setting should can give a good result.
+The performance may has one or two point difference due to the randomness.
 One can explore more based on our pipeline.